bryantt123/id-assignment-2/README.md

 - If users do not fill up the create a quest input box but select a region and tries to add quest, request will be ignored and quest will not be added to quest list.
 - If users fill up the create a quest input box but does not select a region and tries to add quest, Mondstat will become the default region.
 - Quests can be edited by clicking the edit button and the quest will be replaced by the edited one on the RESTdb database and also show up on the quest list.
+- When users press delete the button from a quest, quest will be deleted.
-- When users press delete the button from a quest, 20 coins and 10xp will be earned.
+- When users click on the radio check button to signify that they completed a quest, 20 coins and 10xp will be earned.
 Information will be reflected on user's game status.
 - After users gain 100xp, they will level up and gain an extra 50 coins.
 Information will be reflected on user's game status.
 - Tested the responiveness of this section on different browers and screen sizes and features are all able to go side by side or adjust to fit a whole row size.
 - Lottie animation added when website is loading.